 Viral fever is identified by an increased body temperature along with other symptoms.
-It is the most common illness that spreads during monsoon in India.
+It is the most common illness that spreads during monsoons in India.
 Viral fever is easily identified by symptoms like body pain, sweating, chills, loss of appetite, weakness, and dehydration

 Prevention tips for Viral Fever: